dasp24/connect-four-game/README.md

 # Play connect 4
-This is an application is my version of the game connect-4.
+This is my version of the game connect-4.
 It is a 2 player game and the idea behind it was to make a playable version of an object oriented kata I did to find the winner on codewars.
 I decided to make this to improve upon my understanding of both React and Redux as well as my core JavaScript skills.

 If you would like to set this up locally, this project uses Node v6.11.3.